Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 93,220, 46,688 total housing units (homes and apartments), and a median house value of $1,125,271, Santa Monica house prices are not only among the most expensive in California, Santa Monica real estate also is some of the most expensive in all of America.
+With 92,306 people, 46,358 houses or apartments, and a median cost of homes of $1,436,679, Santa Monica house prices are not only among the most expensive in California, Santa Monica real estate also is some of the most expensive in all of America.

-Large apartment complexes or high rise apartments are the single most common housing type in Santa Monica, accounting for 63.81% of the city's housing units.
-Other types of housing that are prevalent in Santa Monica include single-family detached homes ( 18.06%), duplexes, homes converted to apartments or other small apartment buildings ( 13.53%), and a few row houses and other attached homes ( 4.31%).
-This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.
+Large apartment complexes or high rise apartments are the single most common housing type in Santa Monica, accounting for 64.86% of the city's housing units.
+Other types of housing that are prevalent in Santa Monica include single-family detached homes ( 18.18%), duplexes, homes converted to apartments or other small apartment buildings ( 12.50%), and a few row houses and other attached homes ( 4.27%).
+Cities that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Santa Monica differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Santa Monica - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Santa Monica real estate investment or home purchase decisions.